open-cradle/cradle/docs/milestone3/work.md

-# Work for milestone 3
+# Milestone 3: RPC server, part 1

-## Introduction
+## Abstract
-This document describes the (initial?) work we have to do in milestone 3.
+What we want to achieve is to share calculation (sub-)results between C++ applications running at the same time, on the same machine.

-The (first) major functionality we want to introduce is an RPC server, that resolves requests on behalf of a number of clients (C++ applications, WebSocket server).
+This will be realized by introducing a central RPC server, that resolves requests on behalf of a number of clients (C++ applications, WebSocket server).
 The server's caches are logically shared between clients: if client X needs a (sub-)result that was already calculated and cached for client Y, then it will immediately get the cached result; it need not be recalculated.

-This already should bring a significant speedup; by also physically sharing the memory cache between clients, the speedup will even be more significant.
+Requests and responses between clients and server will be serialized across (typically) Unix sockets.
+The serialization of requests builds on the requests framework that we implemented in the previous milestone.
+Serializing large blobs will give a significant overhead compared to the current in-machine solution.
+We will overcome this by introducing shared blobs, that are physically shared between clients and server.
+However, this will be too much to finish in milestone 3 (ending 2022).

-Before we accomplish this, there is technical debt to be resolved.
+In addition, there is technical debt that is more or less blocking (details below).
+What we intend to achieve in milestone 3 is to resolve the blocking technical debt, and implement the RPC server basic functionality.
+This should be enough to be functionally usable, but in practice may not give any performance improvement.

 ## Technical debt
-### Thinknode requests should use the request-based framework
+### Refactor a subset of Thinknode requests to use the request-based framework
 The major functionality
 implemented in the previous milestone was the transition to a request-based framework.
-However, this was not completed, the old framework is still there, and used for resolving the majority of Thinknode requests.
-The RPC server functionality will work only in combination with the new framework, as it really needs the new-style requests.
-We will have to refactor more code to use the new framework.
+However, Thinknode requests, especially those in the external C++ API, are still using the old, legacy, framework.
+The RPC server functionality can work only in combination with the new framework.

-- Decide whether we will refactor all Thinknode functionality, or keep the old framework as a legacy solution
+We will have to refactor at least the most important Thinknode requests.

-- Refactor all or the most important Thinknode requests; on behalf of C++ and/or PUMA clients (`external` versus `websocket` directories)
+- Refactor or implement the most important Thinknode requests, on behalf of C++ clients ("external" API)
-- Add more requests to the external C++ API?
+- Same for PUMA clients ("websocket" API)
 - Move refactored code out of `websocket/` to `thinknode/`
 - Update tests, possibly create new ones to improve test coverage
-- Remove legacy framework if it becomes unused, otherwise clearly mark it as legacy
+- Clearly mark the old framework as "legacy"
 - Add converted request types to the catalog
 - Put all Thinknode requests functionality in a separate plugin (library)

 ### Remove obsolete / experimental requests code
 In the implementation of the request-based framework, various solutions were evaluated.